Olivia Rodrigo Expands Her Heartbreak Universe In New Music Video

 “So when you gonna tell her that we did that, too?”
 Rodrigo sings.
 “She thinks it’s special but it’s overused / That was our place, I found it first / I made the jokes you tell to her / When she’s with you / Do you get déjà vu when she’s with you?”

-However, she realizes that the object of her fixation is obsessed with her right back — and soon it becomes unclear who is who.
+However, she realises that the object of her fixation is obsessed with her right back — and soon it becomes unclear who is who.
 It's all very Killing Eve meets Persona.

 “I thought it’d be interesting to write a song, using deja vu, about how sometimes when somebody moves on in a relationship and they get with a new partner, you watch it and you’re like, ‘oh my gosh, that was all of the stuff that I did,'" Olivia told American Songwriter of the song.
 "I think that’s a really relatable, universal thing."